sdercolin/vlabeler/README.md

 ## Known issues
 1. Audio files with a higher bit depth than 16-bit cannot be played normally.
 Please convert them priorly.
-2. When the audio file gets very long, the editor may get errors while painting.
-Please zoom out the editor or split the files.
-You may find [this tool](https://github.com/sdercolin/LongWavOtoHelper) helpful on Windows.
-3. On Linux, file chooser may not be able to select an empty folder.
+2. On Linux, file chooser may not be able to select an empty folder.
 Please creating something inside, or copy + paste its path.